 8. Our Debt and Money Management

 One of the best things you could do as a church is to provide classes and resources about financial management for households.
 Wouldn't it be wonderful if every church in the U.S. offered courses to students and families about how to manage finances?
 This is a pressing issue and one that is impacting giving in your church.
-Consider interweaving messaging about generosity with resources on how to be good stewards of the 90% God has entrusted us to manage, enjoy and use to further the Kingdom of God on earth.
+Consider interweaving messaging about generosity with resources on how to be good stewards of the 90% God has entrusted us to manage, enjoy, and use to further the Kingdom of God on earth.

 The fiscal accountability of your church is the third of the major factors influencing your household’s giving and it extends beyond just ensuring each dollar was spent the way we said it was.
 In creating a culture of joyful generosity, we are modeling good stewardship as the church and as leaders and providing resources to help our households discern “why give and why give to our church.”

 We Can Help You Create a Culture of Joyful Generosity: Horizons has helped thousands of churches and faith-based nonprofits overcome these issues.
-If you need help, please reach out to us at horizons.net or check out our free resources in Giving365.com.
+If you need help, please reach out to us at horizons.net or check out our free resources at Giving365.com.